gaurav-aggarwall/Janta-Hack/README.md

 Though, not they did not perform that well, we would be sharing there implementations as well.

-*Please Note*  Plotly figures are not rendered in Github's view, so EDA in the notebook might seem incomplete.
+*Please Note:*  Plotly figures are not rendered in GitHub's online view, so EDA section in the notebook might seem incomplete.
 Here, are some images though,
 ![alt text](https://raw.githubusercontent.com/gaurav1209/Janta-Hack/master/plots/label-dist.png)
 ![alt text](https://raw.githubusercontent.com/gaurav1209/Janta-Hack/master/plots/a_hist.png)